NRK - Norwegian Broadcasting Corporation - is the public service broadcaster in Norway.

 Along with NRK P3, mP3 and initiatives from nrk.no, NRK3 provides content that is relevant for the younger age groups.
 NRK3 shares a channel with NRK Super, NRK’s children’s channel with a vision to create a world where children grow up and are important.

-The switch off all nationwide FM-stations followed up the radio digitisation mandate issued by the Storting (The Norwegian Parliament) in 2011.
+The switch off all nationwide FM-stations followed up the radio digitisation mandate issued by the Storting (The Norwegian Parliament).

 Whereas the FM system only had space for five national channels, DAB offers around 25, and there is capacity for almost 20 more.

 Read more: Radio digitisation in 2017